 The researchers noted that there were several limitations to the study.
 For example, they did not track any of the participants’ lifestyle factors that could have affected their risk.
 The participants could also have been using other herbal medicines that the researchers weren’t aware of.

-Other herbs and supplements that may help treat AFib, according to the Journal of Thoracic Diseases, include:
+Other herbs and supplements that may help treat AFib, according to the

 - barberry (berberis)